Answering the Unanswerable:

 When you are in this excruciating pain, you are not in a place where the love of those around you can necessarily save you.
 You are in a place where your concept of love is that if your family and friends truly cared about you, they would put you to sleep as you do with beloved pets who are sick and cannot be cured, and hold your hand as you pass into the next world instead of leaving you to seek and possibly not find a painless way to leave this earth yourself.
 During one of my many severe episodes of depression, when I told a friend that I no longer wanted to live, and she told me, “You have no idea how many people you will hurt if you end your life,” the thought in my head was, “Who will I hurt?”
 I didn’t think people would be devastated by my loss.
 Just the opposite.
 I thought, “They’ll get over it.
 It’s not such a big deal to lose me.”

 And that is why I am left stymied as to the proper term to use when referring to mental differences.
 Because being well now, I can recognize those profoundly unhealthy, erroneous, and utterly devastating thoughts for what they were.
-I can say, with complete conviction, that without the proper medical, I personally could not have gotten better.
+I can say, with complete conviction, that without the proper medical care, I personally could not have gotten better.
 I can tell you that just as I would never suggest “just cheer up” as a cure for cancer or treatment for AIDS, I would never tell someone with depression, “Just look on the bright side of things,” and expect that if they do this, they will magically get well.

 I needed someone to explain to me what was happening in my head.
 I needed someone to tell me this simple but life-changing sentence: “Your thoughts aren’t real.”
 I needed someone to teach me how to stop the very first lying thought before the spiral began.
 I needed the correct diagnosis of bipolar disorder.
 And despite my absolute aversion to medication, my belief that it was a way to numb ourselves into fitting into society, that to take it would be to drink the poisoned water in the village that the traveler visited, I needed to take medicine to reach a level of stability that would end the suicidal thoughts, and thus allow me to implement the teachings that got me well: teachings that came from the phenomenal two doctors I was blessed to meet at age 37, twelve years after I had started medical treatment.
 That means twelve years of psychiatrists and psychologists that misdiagnosed me and mistreated me.
 Twelve years in which I saw the powerlessness over my own mind mirrored far too often in a doctor’s office, for when you enter seeking help, you are considered the only one who needs it.
 Your physician is always in the right.
 Society is in the right.